cits5501/cits5501.github.io/src/faq.md

 You can use the Wayback Machine interface to view previous versions of the lectures and labs.

-The source code for the unit website is also versioned on GitHub at <https://github.com/{{ siteinfo.repository }}/>, so you can use GitHub's interface to look through older versions of the material as well.
+The source code for this website is also versioned on GitHub at <https://github.com/{{ siteinfo.repository }}/>, so you can use GitHub's interface to look through older versions of the material as well.
 The directories you want are probably `assets/lectures` and